Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Simulation Results

 \subsection{Permutation Routing Heuristic}

-Without proper optimization, the runtime of the MWU algorithm can be slow due to the computation of $k$ minimum cost flows as a separate procedure in each iteration.
-As a practical solution, we introduce a heuristic based on Algorithm~\ref{alg:MWU} that provides a significant reduction in computational cost, while in practice it still yields comparable solutions.
+Without proper optimization, the runtime of the MWU algorithm can be slow due to the computation of $k$ minimum-cost flows as a separate procedure in each iteration.
+As a practical solution, we introduce a heuristic based on Algorithm~\ref{alg:MWU} that provides a significant reduction in computational cost, while still yielding solutions comparable to those by MWU in practice.
 We refer to this as the {\em Permutation Routing (PR)} algorithm.
-In the following we outline how this new algorithm differs from the original MWU algorithm and we refer the reader to Appendix~\ref{sec:appendix-permuation-routing-heuristic} for the complete pseudocode description.
+In the following we outline how this new algorithm differs from the original MWU algorithm and we refer the reader to Algorithm~\ref{alg:permutationrouting} for the complete pseudocode description.

 Our algorithm is motivated by theoretical algorithms for maximum throughput packing problems in the \emph{online} arrival model and the \emph{random arrival order} models.
-It is known that, for packing problems, in the random arrival model, one can obtain arbitrarily good performance compared to the offline optimal solution when the resource requirements of the arriving items (these correspond to flows in our setting) are sufficiently small when compared to the capacities \cite{AD14,GuptaM,Kesselheimetal}.
+It is known that for packing problems, in the random arrival model, one can obtain arbitrarily good performance compared to the offline optimal solution if the resource requirements of the arriving items (these correspond to flows in our setting) are sufficiently small when compared to the capacities \cite{AD14,GuptaM,Kesselheimetal}.
 The analytical ideas are related to online learning and MWU.